bernardladenthin/streambuffer/README.md

 ###Support for 64bit byte arrays
 Need to write and buffer large arrys?
 No problem.
 The Streambuffer is hardended against large arrys.
 E.g. the available method return Integer.MAX_VALUE as long as there are more bytes available as a 32bit array can store.

+###Compatibility
+Streambuffer is compatible to Java 1.5 and upwards.